DeepLJoerg/jetson_nano_ai_for_starters/README.md

 # Basic steps with the Jetracer build on Jetson Nano
 - This repository sums up all experience and knowledge with Jetson Nano and Jetracer
-- saved models will be ignored at commit
+- saved models will be ignored at commit as the file sizes are quite large